From cash to credit to instant bank transfers, there are loads of ways to pay for things nowadays.

 First, I don’t like to give out direct access to my checking account.
 There’s enough hacking and ID theft out there to make me nervous about giving those credentials out.

 Second, the risk of over-drafting my account is also much greater.

 Not only does your awareness of your bills decrease, but depending on how much money you keep sitting in your checking account, you may not have enough to cover the charges when they come due.

-That lack of awareness is the antithesis to good budgeting.
+That lack of awareness is the antithesis of good budgeting.